-Our sermon text is commonly called the story of the rich young ruler.
-It is found in two other gospel accounts: Matthew 19: 16-26 and Luke 18: 18-27.
+Our sermon text is commonly called the story of the rich young ruler and is recorded in two other gospels.
 In Matthew we find out he was young and had many possessions.
 In Luke he is called a "ruler" or leader.
-Of his status in life we know little more, except that he had many possessions, that he was "very rich" as Luke says.
+We know little more, except that he had many possessions, that he was "very rich".